surajwy/architecture-center/docs/guide/architecture-styles/event-driven.md

 ![](./images/event-driven.png)

 At its heart, an event-driven architecture consists of event producers and event consumers.
 Producers generate events, and consumers listen for them.
 Producers are decoupled from consumers &mdash; a producer doesn't know which consumers are listening.
 The events go to all of the consumers, which process them independently from each other.
-(This differs from a [competing consumers][competing-consumers] pattern.)
+(This differs from a [Competing Consumers][competing-consumers] pattern.)
 Events are delivered in near real time, so consumers can respond immediately to events as they occur.

-An event driven architecture can use a publish/subscribe ("pub/sub") model, or an event stream model.
+An event driven architecture can use a pub/sub model, or an event stream model.

 - **Pub/sub**: The messaging infrastructure keeps track of subscriptions.
 When an event is published, it sends the event to each subscriber.
 After an event is received, it cannot be replayed, and new subscribers do not see the event.

 - **Event streaming**: Events are written to a log.
 Events are strictly ordered (within a partition) and durable.
-Clients don't "subscribe" to the stream, instead a client can read from any part of the stream.
-The client is responsible for advancing it's position in the stream.
+Clients don't subscribe to the stream, instead a client can read from any part of the stream.
+The client is responsible for advancing its position in the stream.
 That means a client can join at any time, and can replay events.

 On the consumer side, there are some common variations: